microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

 ingress_svc_ip=$nginx_svc_ip
 ```

-We need DNAT at the AzFW to send inbound traffic on certain ports (TCP 80) to the nginx instances.
+We need DNAT at the Azure Firewall to send inbound traffic on certain ports (TCP 80) to the nginx instances.

 ```bash
 # DNAT rule